Vol. 04 · Issue 14 · APR 2026

 Modeler in the Effects Loop Only

-Two cables: amp's effects send into modeler input, modeler output into amp's effects return.
-You get post-preamp effects (delay, reverb, modulation) from the modeler, but no pre-amp effects.
+Two cables.
+Amp's effects send into modeler input, modeler output into amp's effects return.
+You get post-preamp effects — delay, reverb, modulation — from the modeler, but no pre-amp effects.
 Your pedalboard handles everything in front of the amp.
-This is a good compromise if you already have a pedalboard you love and just want better time-based effects.
+Good compromise if you already have a pedalboard you love and just want better time-based effects.

 Wet/Dry/Wet

-An advanced setup using three amplifiers: your dry amp in the center (no effects), and two "wet" amps on the sides carrying stereo delay and reverb.
+An advanced setup using three amplifiers.
+Your dry amp in the center with no effects, two "wet" amps on the sides carrying stereo delay and reverb.
 The modeler routes the dry signal to the center amp and the effected stereo signal to the side amps.
 This is the rig Alex Lifeson, John Petrucci, and many studio guitarists have used.
-It sounds incredible but requires three amps, a stereo power amp, and careful level management.
+Sounds incredible.
+Requires three amps, a stereo power amp, and careful level management.
+Not for the faint of heart — or the small of van.

 Hybrid Direct + Amp